Tickets below Dh400: Airfares to India drop after airline removes fuel charge

-A recent decision by Indian low-cost airline IndiGo to drop its fuel charges has caused ticket prices to drop.
-That’s according to local travel agents.
+A recent decision by a low-cost Indian airline, IndiGo, to drop its fuel charges has resulted in a fall in ticket prices.
+That’s according to UAE travel agents.

-“This move by IndiGo has caused ticket prices in several segments like Delhi, Mumbai and parts of Kerala to drop below Dh400,” said Praveen Chowdhary from Saffron Travel and Tourism.
+“This move by IndiGo has caused ticket prices to fall in several segments like Delhi, Mumbai and parts of Kerala and it has dropped below Dh400,” said Praveen Chowdhary from Saffron Travel and Tourism.
 “Ticket prices in other segments have also dropped in accordance with the move.”

 It was on Thursday that the budget airline announced its decision to remove the fuel charge after a recent reduction in Aviation Turbine Fuel (ATF) prices.